Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

 \section{Comparing variants of LGIs with other formulations of macrorealism}

 Fine \cite{fine} theorem states that the CHSH inequalities are necessary and sufficient condition for local realism.
 Since standard LGIs are often considered to be the temporal analogue of CHSH inequalities one may expect that they also provide the necessary and sufficient condition for macrorealism.
-In recent works, Clemente and Kofler \cite{clemente} showed that no set of standard LGIs can provide the necessary and sufficient condition for macrorealism.
-However, a suitable conjunction of no-signaling in time (NSIT) conditions provides the same.
-In this connection, two of us \cite{swati17} have shown that the Wigner formulation of LGIs are stronger than standard LGIs but they also do not provide necessary and sufficient condition for macrorealism.
-Against this backdrop, in this section, we shall analyze the status of our variant of LGIs for three-time measurement scenario.
-For this, let us first find the connection between standard LGIs, NSIT condition and macrorealism.
+In their recent works, Clemente and Kofler \cite{clemente} showed that no set of standard LGIs can provide the necessary and sufficient condition for macrorealism.
+In this connection we would like to mention that two of us \cite{swati17} have shown that the Wigner formulation of LGIs are stronger than standard LGIs but they also do not provide necessary and sufficient condition for macrorealism.

+Clemente and Kofler \cite{clemente} introduced a very different conditions for macrorealism formulated in terms of no-signalling in time (NSIT) conditions that does not involve LGIs.
 NSIT condition is the statistical version of NIM condition.
-It is analogous to the no-signaling condition in Bell's theorem, however violation of NSIT condition does not provide any inconsistency with physical theories.
-It simply assumes that the probability of a outcome of measurement remains unaffected due to prior measurement.
+It is analogous to the no-signaling in space condition in Bell's theorem, but violation of NSIT condition does not provide any inconsistency with physical theories.
+It simply assumes that the probability of an outcome of measurement remains unaffected due to prior measurement.
 Clearly, the satisfaction of all NSIT conditions in any operational theory ensures the existence of global joint probability condition $P(M_{1}^{m_1},M_{2}^{m_2},M_{3}^{m_3})$ where $m_1,m_2,m_3=\pm1$ and in such a case no violation of any LGI can occur.
+They \cite {clemente} showed that a suitable conjunction of NSIT conditions provides the necessary and sufficient conditions for macrorealism.
+Above discussion may the lead one to conclude that formulation of macrorealism based on NSIT conditions is better test than LGIs.